iterative/dvc.org/content/docs/studio/overview.md

 experiments.
 If you are not using DVC, you can also add the metrics and hyperparameters to your Git repositories manually.

-Iterative Studio then creates a project, which is an interactive, tabular representation of all the identified values.
-You can also [run new experiments](/doc/studio/user-guide/run-experiments) from Iterative Studio using your regular CI/CD setup (e.g. GitHub Actions).
+Iterative Studio then creates an interactive, tabular representation of all the identified values.
+You can also
+[run new experiments](/doc/studio/user-guide/run-experiments) from Iterative Studio using your regular CI/CD setup (e.g. GitHub Actions).